Anjodi barge Review and Specifications

 During 1982-1983, European Waterways transformed the trade vessel to one of the first ever luxury hotel barges in France at the cost of GBP 100,000.
 Prior to making the 3-month trip from the Netherlands to south of France, the ship was towed to a Belgium shipyard where generators, tanks for fresh water, plumbing and wiring were installed and shell infrastructure of steel was constructed.
 The barge was refitted again in 1997 and 2008.

 Currently, the barge ship Anjodi offers 4 guest staterooms with individual bathrooms and a saloon.
 Crews quarters are located in the bow and stern.
 Anjodi has just 4 crew members: Captain, first mate (matelot/tour guide), chef, hostess.
 The Captain must have at least 2 years experience as first mate and possess French certificate of competency.

-An interesting fact is that Anjodi was featured in the BBC Series about Chef Rick Stein’s 6-week journey from Bordeaux to Marseille on Anjodi on Canal du Midi and Canal de Garonne.
-Famous passengers who have sailed aboard Anjodi include singer Rod Stewart.
+An interesting fact is that Anjodi boat was featured in the BBC Series about Chef Rick Stein’s 6-week cruise from Bordeaux to Marseille along Canal du Midi and Canal de Garonne.
+Famous passengers who have sailed on the barge Anjodi include Rod Stewart (UK singer).